quacksouls/bitburner/09/intelligence/README.md

-# Purpose of directory
-A bunch of scripts to help us determine the Intelligence XP gained from various actions in the game.
+A bunch of scripts to help determine the Intelligence XP gained from various actions in the game.